 Concluding tips to develop marketing and brand messaging

 First of all, don’t get overwhelmed by all the messaging you need to create.
 Just start at the top brand tier, build your brand, and slowly move down to create all the messaging.

-Once you create all elements of your brand story and messaging, I would recommend to include them all in a brand platform document.
+Once you create all elements of your brand story and messaging, I would recommend including them all in a brand platform document.